karlrobeck/graph-sql/README.md

 ### Running with Sample Data

-The project includes a sample bakery database schema in `migrations/`:
+The project includes sample database schemas in the examples:

 ```bash
 cargo run